 If You Live or Plan to Move Outside the U.S.

-Medicare does not cover services received in foreign countries.
-If you decline Medicare Part B because you plan to move abroad but later decide to return to the United States, there may be a penalty for late Medicare enrollment of 10 percent a year for each year you could have been enrolled.
-If you are not enrolled in Part B, your health plan may reject charges for services received in the United States.
+Medicare Advantage does not cover services received in foreign countries.
+If you decline Medicare Part B because you plan to move abroad, but later decide to return to the U.S., CMS may charge a penalty of 10% per year, for each year you could have been enrolled, for late Medicare enrollment.